jbennett-liquibase/Webinar_Liquibasics_Jun2025/README.md

     ```
     liquibase init start-h2
     ```
-⚠️ **Note:** Safe to close browser window but leave command prompt/terminal open
+⚠️ **Note:** Safe to close browser window but leave command prompt/terminal open!
 # 📋 Demo Steps
 1. ⌨️ Command/Terminal Prompt<br>
     Open a new command prompt/terminal window and change to the folder where the repository was cloned.